 Collections are a way to save and organize resources.
 Many people use collections to save inspiration for future use or for inspiration.
 You can create as many collections as you like.

 Innovators need your help!
 Resource reviews help the rest of us make great decisions.
 Please describe your overall experience with this resource.

 In order to structure feedback from different stakeholders, the feedback grid is a great tool.
-Whenever you receive feedback, try to structure it with the help of the feedback grid to draw conclusions and make use of the input.
+Whenever you receive feedback, try to structure it with the help of the feedback grid to draw conclusions and make better use of the input.

 To fill out the feedback grid four types of questions can be asked:

 According to these questions, divide a piece of paper in four quadrants with, for example, the following titles:

 1. Positive aspects, 2.
 Improvement potential, 3.
 Open questions, 4.
 New ideas